Statement of Purpose

 All committee members must review the draft dissertation and provide guiding feedback.
 Once all committee members have approved the draft dissertation, graduate students will begin finalizing their dissertation projects for full committee review and defense.

 Year 5: Doctoral students will present and orally defend their completed dissertation to their committees.
 Once the committee has passed the dissertation, the dissertation can be submitted to the University for Publication.

 Absent extenuating circumstances, students who fail to meet these criteria risk losing the opportunity to obtain funding and, in some cases, completing the degree.
 Graduate students should have an adviser and a full doctoral committee as soon as possible.
 Doctoral students should consult both their adviser and committee members throughout their graduate career.

 The CHIP PhD program is diverse through its interdisciplinary course work and research driven projects.
 With the guidance of their advisers, graduate students will develop a course structure that will meet the following requirements for the PhD program:

 Coursework can be transferred in from previous degrees.
-There is no specified limit on the amount of transfer credit which can be requested.
+CHIP limits transfer credit to 15 - 18 credit hours into the doctoral degree program.
 The recommendation to grant transfer credit will be made on a case by case basis and will require the approval of the graduate school.